 But he likes the way the alcohol makes him feel relaxed and a little bit numb.
 He works quite hard and carries a lot of stress, and has always been a firm believer that alcohol reduces stress.
 Plus, he works hard and believes he deserves to enjoy some brewskies every night.

 Jimmy doesn’t normally suffer any negative consequences from his drinking.
 He’s never gotten a DUI.
 He’s never got fired from a job, and he’s still married to the same woman.
 Probably the most severe consequence he’s aware of is that his consumption of alcohol costs him around $300 per month.

 Now, if Jimmy were to go to an addiction recovery professional, he will most likely be told that he is overdrinking.
-Even though his isn’t causing him a great deal of negative consequences, the high amount of alcohol alone is an indicator that he may be dependent on alcohol.
+Even though he isn’t causing him many negative consequences, the high amount of alcohol alone is an indicator that he may be dependent on alcohol.
 They may even diagnose him with substance use disorder.

 Is he struggling with alcoholism?
 Perhaps.
 Some people drink large quantities of alcohol, but they may not fall into the alcoholism category.
 If they really wanted to stop drinking, they could probably do it.
 The problem is they usually don’t want to stop.

 Maybe someone you know consumes quite a bit of alcohol, but they don’t necessarily think that’s a big issue.
 Maybe you don’t think your alcohol intake is a big issue either.
 The National Institute of Alcoholism says that a healthy alcohol consumption rate per week would be less than 14 drinks per man and 7 drinks for a woman.
 That equals to about one or two drinks per day.
 There are some substance abuse professionals that believe even that may be too much to be considered safe.

 There are plenty of alcoholism myths out there.
 There are plenty of drinkers who think their drinking is no problem at all.
 However, there are some myths that may be causing them to think this.